898 898 8787

 2. Is black pepper good for eyesight?

-Black pepper has antioxidant properties, and vitamin A that may help protect eye cells from oxidative stress.
-While black pepper supports the general health of your eyes, it does not treat specific vision problems.
+Black pepper contains antioxidants and vitamin A that may help protect eye cells from oxidative stress.
+While it supports overall eye health, it does not treat specific vision problems.
+A balanced diet rich in vitamins A, C, and E, along with lutein and zeaxanthin, is essential for maintaining healthy vision.

 3. Can black pepper help with digestion?

-Yes.
-Black pepper stimulates the production of digestive enzymes and stomach acid, which helps improve digestion.
-It may reduce bloating, gas, and indigestion when consumed in moderation.
-However, consuming too much black pepper may irritate the stomach and should be avoided.
+Yes, black pepper stimulates digestive enzymes and stomach acid, helping improve digestion.
+It may reduce bloating, gas, and indigestion when used in moderation.
+However, excessive intake can irritate the stomach and should be avoided.

 4. Does black pepper help in weight loss?